ckswilliams/modOpenREM/docs/install.rst

 ^^^^^^^^^^^^^

 The ``ALLOWED_HOSTS`` needs to be defined, as the ``DEBUG`` mode is now set to ``False``.
-This needs to contain the server name or IP address that will be used in the URL in the web browser.
+This needs to contain the OpenREM server hostname or IP address that will be used in the URL in the web browser.
 For example::

     ALLOWED_HOSTS = [